 Forms of Military Diplomacy

 To assess China’s military diplomacy, we have divided related activities into five categories that are discussed below.
-These delineations are derived from a 2017 report by National Defense University’s Center for the Study of Chinese Military Affairs entitled “Chinese Military Diplomacy, 2003-2016: Trends and Implications.”
-Unless otherwise cited, data used throughout this webpage comes from this report and its associated database.
+These delineations are derived from a 2017 report by the National Defense University (NDU) Center for the Study of Chinese Military Affairs entitled “Chinese Military Diplomacy, 2003-2016: Trends and Implications.”
+Unless otherwise cited, data used throughout this webpage comes from this report and associated data from NDU.1

-Port calls provide opportunities for a country’s vessel to conduct a range of activities including functional maintenance, diplomatic exchanges, and humanitarian operations at foreign ports – each of which can help strengthen diplomatic ties between countries.
+Naval port calls provide opportunities for a country’s naval vessels to conduct a range of activities including functional maintenance, diplomatic exchanges, and humanitarian operations at foreign ports – each of which can help strengthen diplomatic ties between countries.
 China’s expanding global presence has increased the frequency of foreign port calls.
-The establishment of a rotating Escort Task Force (ETF) fleet in 2008, which was designated to escort vessels and combat piracy in the Gulf of Aden, has created additional needs and opportunities for China to make port calls across the Indo-Asia Pacific and as far away as Europe.
+The Chinese People’s Liberation Army Navy’s (PLAN) establishment of a rotating Escort Task Force (ETF) fleet in 2008, which was designated to escort vessels and combat piracy in the Gulf of Aden, has created additional needs and opportunities for China to make port calls across the Indo-Pacific and as far away as Europe.

 Non-Traditional Security Operations include a variety of military activities, such as non-combatant evacuations, U.N.
 Peacekeeping Operations (UNPKO), and Humanitarian Aid and Disaster Relief operations (HA/DR).
-These operations are conducted with a foreign partner(s) and provide public goods to the international security environment.
-As of 2017, China contributes more personnel to UNPKOs than any other permanent member of the security council, which serves to help Beijing cultivate a positive image of China’s growing international presence.
+These activities are conducted with a foreign partner(s) and provide public goods to the international security environment.
+As of 2019, China contributes more personnel to UNPKOs than any other permanent member of the Security Council, which serves to help Beijing cultivate a positive image of China’s growing international presence.